Installing ERPNext 15 on Debian 12 with Virtualmin

-In my case, I have an LXC Container on Proxmox VE, running Debian 12, MariaDB and Nginx, already serving several apps configured to various subdomains, which means that this existing server is ideally suited to install the ERPNext website on, this is achieved by using DNS_Multitenant in bench.
+In my case, I have a server running Debian 12, with Virtualmin installed, which means that MariaDB and Nginx are already serving several apps configured to various subdomains, this requires some tweaking of the ERPNext installation using DNS_Multitenant in bench.

-In this tutorial, we will work through the steps necessary to implement ERPNext on a fresh Debian Install (LXC Container but works on Bare Metal or VM).
+In this tutorial, we will work through the steps necessary to implement ERPNext on an already configured Virtualmin installation.

-This how-to assumes that you are logged in as root and have already configured your DNS server to forward the relevant subdomain to the correct server.
+This how-to assumes that you are logged in as root and have already configured your DNS server to forward the relevant subdomain to the correct server, and have created the relevant subdomain for your ERPNext site in Virtualmin (in this example erpnext.domain.com), Virtualmin will create the user erpnext (i.e. if you created a domain called erpnext.domain.com, normally the user is erpnext in Virtualmin), you should grant that user sudo priveleges:

 Step 1 - Install Pre-requisite Software Packages: